I continually see one word destroying people’s love lives and opportunities. Here’s a few reasons why you can’t keep saying no to everyone.

 Well, I definitely know a few people who ended up having that happen that quickly and with a strong relationship to boot – I think it’s more about how they dated than the duration.
 But the reality is for most people, love comes softly, or takes time to navigate and most importantly – to grow.

 Let’s say you want to spend at most one year dating someone before moving towards marriage.
-For some that seems quick and in fact the stats tell us the average is two or more years before engagement, but humour me here.
+For some that seems quick and in fact the stats tell us the average is two or more years before engagement (with more research and the original study credit to BedBible here), but humour me here.
 Let’s say you want to be engaged for at most six months before getting married.
 And also let’s say like most people you find online dating or meeting people difficult so you’d rather be someone’s friend first, and you want to be their friend at least six months to suss them out in non-romantic settings before the potential for romance is on the table.
 So sounds like a 2 year lead time in our hypothetical realistic dating timeframe window.

 Now, let’s say that it doesn’t work out.
 How long before you’d be open to dating again?
 If you’re into doing the rebound, well then bounce bounce baby you’re back at it straight away (although with the worst odds of making a good decision).
 But what if you gave yourself 3-6 months to recover between breakups – you know, post mortem, what could I do better, what do I really want in a relationship, eating ice cream listening to Adele’s Hello staring at the moon until your heart’s song returns.